Skip to main content

 To learn more about cluster Audit Policies, see the official Kubernetes documentation.

-This window allows direct editing of the YAML file.
-Click the Save button in the bottom right corner to save your Audit Policy and resume the cluster creation process.
+This window allows direct editing of the Audit Policy configuration file.
+Click the Save button in the bottom right corner to save the Audit Policy and resume the cluster creation process.

 Click to expand: Default cluster audit policy